OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 ### What to Expect

-// gif of a servo connected to the omega doing this
+// TODO: IMAGE gif of a servo connected to the omega doing this
 //  - make sure in the gif it's oriented in the same way as above in the servo section